NoBurpees/colorDir/README.md

 Although Cmd is a pretty limited shell and it violates all the unix philosophies (one task - one tool etc.) it offers one command that is most important to me: 'dir'.

 Dir is kind of a swiss army knife for file systems and combines functionality that is split into various tools on other plattforms.
-It shows directory contents, directory sizes, lets you search for files based on (some kind of) regular expressions and so on.
+It shows directory contents, directory sizes, free space on device, lets you search for files based on (some kind of) regular expressions and so on.
 In the end I could not cope with the powershell variants of 'dir', 'ls', 'll', 'Get-ChildItem' etc. The output format was wrong, they wouldn't give me added up sizes, I could not find files traversing subDirs easily, I was not satisfied.

 AND: I wanted to have colorized output, like ls in bash or others.
 Two problems, that really bugged me.